portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/trades.md

 A trade occurs whenever you buy or sell a financial security through a `Buy` or `Sell` transaction or an `Inbound` or `Outbound Delivery`.
 All trades are listed in the `Reports > Performance > Trades` view.
 There are two kinds of trades:

 - **Open Trade**: An open trade is initiated with the first `Buy` or `Inbound Delivery` transaction for a security.
 The `Start Date` is set to the date of this initial transaction, while the `End Date` remains open as no `Sell` or `Outbound Delivery` has occurred yet.
 Subsequent purchases of the same security are added to *this* open trade, updating the number of shares and performance indicators such as Entry Value and Profit/Loss.
 Thus, an open trade can include multiple purchases.
+With the [Trade grouping](#trade-grouping) `Show each acquisition as a separate trade`, every purchase forms its own trade instead.

 - **Closed Trade**: A closed trade is generated with *each* `Sell` or `Outbound Delivery` transaction of a security.
 If you sell a specific security on three different dates, three separate closed trades will be created, each identified by their respective buy and sell dates.
 Selling a security can affect the `Start Date` of the associated open trade, as the system uses the FIFO (First In, First Out) methodology.
 If all shares from a specific purchase are sold, the `Start Date` of the open trade will shift to the date of the next purchase.